Staff who are Carers

-Equal opportunity law says that, within reason, employers must make reasonable accommodation for staff’s caring responsibilities.
+Equal opportunity law says that, within reason, employers must make reasonable accommodation for an employee's caring responsibilities.

-The employer might have been acting reasonably in saying this to Sarah.
-If management had offered all that was reasonable, and there were good business reasons why she could not be given the leave she wanted or a more suitable shift, then it is not discrimination.
+The employer might have been acting reasonably in their dealings with Sarah.
+If management had offered all that was reasonable, and there were good business reasons why she could not be given the leave she wanted, or a more suitable shift, then it is not discrimination.